ahamez/protox/README.md

 ### Well-known types

-Note that `protox` does not (yet) support the encoding of all [protobuf well-know types](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf): unsupported types will be encoded like a regular message, rather than with the custom encoding specified in the [JSON specification](https://developers.google.com/protocol-buffers/docs/proto3#json).
+Note that `protox` does not (yet) support the encoding of the [Any](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#any) well-know type: it will be encoded like a regular message, rather than with the custom encoding specified in the [JSON specification](https://developers.google.com/protocol-buffers/docs/proto3#json).
-The currently supported types are: [Duration](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#duration), [FieldMask](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#fieldmask) and [Timestamp](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#timestamp).

-If in a hurry, you can add the support of the missing type yourself by implementing the [`Protox.JsonMessageEncoder`](./lib/protox/json_message_encoder.ex) protocol.

 ## Packages and  namespaces